wp-plugins/wp-post-styling/readme.txt

 === WP Post Styling ===
 Contributors: joedolson
 Donate link: http://www.joedolson.com/donate.php
-Tags: css, post, page, custom, styling, admin, mobile, print Requires at least: 2.5
+Tags: css, post, page, custom, styling, admin, mobile, print, design Requires at least: 2.5
-Tested up to: 3.3 beta
+Tested up to: 3.4 alpha
 Stable tag: trunk

-Allows you to define custom styles for any specific post or page on your WordPress site.
-This is particularly useful for journal-style publications which want to provide a unique character for specific articles.
+Define custom styles for any specific post, page, or custom post type.
+Example: journal-style publications which want to provide a unique character for each article.

 == Description ==

-This plugin simply provides a custom field on your WordPress interface where you can add custom styles to be applied only on that page or post.
+This plugin provides a custom field on your WordPress interface where you can add custom styles to be applied only on that page or post.
 Useful for being able to publish articles with a unique look.

+You can attach custom styles to any page, post, or custom post type.
+Separate styles can be attached for print, screen, or mobile.
+You can also store your own library of frequently-used styles.

 The use you'll get out of this plugin depends on the flexibility of the theme you're using and your own knowledge of CSS (Cascading Style Sheets).